 The Turkish form of SJS is thought to fill this deficiency in the field.
 Evaluating prospective teachers' views concerning social justice, researchers and educators can arrange convenient social justice educational environments.
 Researchers can study prospective teachers' opinions, especially those who have graduated from related fields, regarding social justice by analyzing social justice topics in the instructional curriculum.
 In this way, they may contribute to associated instructional curriculum with prospective teachers' social justice education.
-Researchers can evaluate the efficiency and productivity of learning environments which are arranged for prospective teachers' social justice views of prospective teachers who come from different cultures can be studied comparatively.
+Researchers can evaluate the efficiency and productivity of learning environments which are arranged for prospective teachers' social justice education.
+Lastly, by using the Turkish and English forms of SJS, social justice views of prospective teachers who come from different cultures can be studied comparatively.